-1. Purpose.
+- Purpose.
 The Flood Hazard District has been designed to minimize the threat to public health, safety and welfare of flood hazard areas in the Township associated with periodic inundation which results in loss of property, loss of life, damage to structures, injury to people, disruption of activities and services, public expenditures for flood protection and relief, and impairment of the tax base.
-It is the purpose of this Part to:

-A. Minimize danger to public health by protecting water supplies and natural drainage patterns in the Township.

-B. Minimize danger to public safety by regulating or preventing the erection of buildings and other structures on lands unsuitable for development by reason of periodic flooding.

-C. Minimize the financial burden imposed on the Township, its governing body and its residents by preventing activities from locating in areas subject to flooding.

-D. Prevent added downstream damage from increased volume and rate of flow associated with flooding, and to permit uses of the floodplain compatible with the preservation of natural resources and the maintenance of unimpeded stream flow throughout the year.

-2. Applicability.
-These provisions shall apply to all lands within the jurisdiction of New London Township shown as being located within the boundaries of any identified flood hazard district that are considered as a part of the Official Zoning Map.
+It is the purpose of this Part to: - A. Minimize danger to public health by protecting water supplies and natural drainage patterns in the Township. - B. Minimize danger to public safety by regulating or preventing the erection of buildings and other structures on lands unsuitable for development by reason of periodic flooding. - C. Minimize the financial burden imposed on the Township, its governing body and its residents by preventing activities from locating in areas subject to flooding. - D. Prevent added downstream damage from increased volume and rate of flow associated with flooding, and to permit uses of the floodplain compatible with the preservation of natural resources and the maintenance of unimpeded stream flow throughout the year. - E. Comply with federal and state floodplain management requirements. - 2.
+Applicability.
+These provisions shall apply to all lands within the jurisdiction of New London Township shown as being located within the boundaries of any Identified Floodplain Area that are considered as a part of the Zoning Map. - All uses, activities and development occurring within the Flood Hazard District shall be undertaken only in strict compliance with the provisions of this Chapter and with all other applicable codes and ordinances, such as the New London Township Subdivision and Land Development Ordinance